Benchmarking Unified Face Attack Detection via Hierarchical Prompt Tuning: Hierarchical Prompt Tuning (HiPTune)

 \textbf{Initialize the prompts.} After we obtain the VP-Tree's structure, we define the prompts for each level with random initialization in the following form:

 where each $[\mathrm{V}]_{l}(l \in\{1, \ldots, L\})$ is the learnable vectors with the length of $L$ at the same dimension with the patch embeddings (i.e., 768 for CLIP image encoder).

 \textbf{Train and integrate the prompts.} In order to force each prompt to learn the classification criteria specific to each attack type, we train the prompts in a supervised manner during the first stage.
 Given the input $\boldsymbol{x} \in \mathbb{R}^{C \times H \times W}$, where $C, H, W$ represent the channel, height, and width of the input images, we manually record the attack types and select the corresponding prompts at each level accordingly.
-For the live face images, since we train our model with (live, fake) pairs, we choose the same prompt as the partner.
-Then, we average the selected prompts to form the final prompt and link with the image tokens.
-The final input of the image encoder is formulated as Eq.~\ref{eq_VP-Tree_prompts}:
+Following the approach of XX, we insert the prompt tokens between the original image tokens and the image class token.
+This design allows the prompts to effectively modulate the flow of information from the input representations to the classification token, encouraging the encoder to integrate the prompt’s guidance during feature aggregation and thereby refining task-relevant representations.
+The final input of each Transformer block is formulated as Eq.~\ref{eq_VP-Tree_prompts}: